CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

       * Destroy the favorite and handle the response
       * cancan auth for favorite
 * ./app/views/products/show.html.erb
-  * Add: conditional rendering of "favorite" or "unfovorite" link based on if current user has favorited the product
+  * Add: conditional rendering of "favorite" or "unfavorite" link based on if current user has favorited the product
 * ./app/controllers/application_controller.rb
   * Add: user_favorited_product helper method to check if the current user has favorited a product
 * ./config/routes.rb